mjdarby/Hermes/README.md

 * NO IMAGES.
 TEXT ONLY.

 # Installation
 Hermes is a Python3 Django application, but not a project in itself.
-To use Hermes, you will need to install Django normally and include some pre-requisites.
+To use Hermes, you will need to install Django normally, create a project and include some pre-requisites.
 The relevant parts of the parent project's requirements.txt are as follows:

     Django==1.7.4
     django-bootstrap3==5.1.1
     django-ipware==0.1.0
+    passlib==1.6.2

-Drop this directory into your new project and make sure you include 'hermes' and 'bootstrap3' in your settings.py's INSTALLED_APPS list.
-Add the following (or something like it) to your project's urls.py:
+Drop the directory that this README is in into your new project and make sure you include 'hermes' and 'bootstrap3' in your settings.py's INSTALLED_APPS list.
+Then, add the following (or something like it) to your project's urls.py:

     url(r'hermes/', include('hermes.urls', namespace='hermes')),